adeelbarki/udacity_item_catalog/README.md

 * a functionality to edit, delete or add item.
 User must be logged in using 3rd party authentication (Google)
 * logging in and functionality where a user can add, edit, or delete item information.
 * items that can be edited or deleted only by user who posted it.
-* A JSON endpoint
+* A JSON endpoint contains 3 links:

-    Categories & Items - (localhost/catalog/JSON)
+    - Categories & Items - (localhost/catalog/JSON)
-    Categories - (localhost/catalog/categories/JSON)
+    - Categories - (localhost/catalog/categories/JSON)
-    Items - (localhost/catalog/items/JSON)
+    - Items - (localhost/catalog/items/JSON)

 ## Resources

-The project contains a _project_ folder and files _run.py_ and _README.md_.
+This application contains a _project_ folder and files _run.py_ and _README.md_.
 These files can be cloned from [github link]( https://github.com/adeelbarki/udacity_item_catalog.git ) using this commad

 `$ git clone https://github.com/adeelbarki/udacity_item_catalog.git`

 Make sure to `$ cd udacity_item_catalog` in terminal to access all files.

+### Additional Files

-To run code succesfully make sure that the required files are downloaded and unzip in udacity_item_catalog folder.
+To run code succesfully make sure that additional files are downloaded and unzip in udacity_item_catalog folder.
 The zip files can also be downloaded from google drive link:

 * venv - Virtual environment contains all the required flask related modules used in application.